Internal Controls Program Overview

 - Respond to changes in the operating environment.

-An internal control review analyzes procedures and policies to ensure they are functioning as intended and that they assist the unit in attaining its goals and meeting its objectives.
+An Internal Controls review analyzes procedures and policies to ensure they are functioning as intended and that they assist the unit in attaining its goals and meeting its objectives.
 Reviews are structured to assess areas with an inherent amount of high risk due to the nature of the functional area or other high risk factors such as turnover, recent material changes in policies and procedures, or the level of complexity involved within the function.
-Reviews are conducted in accordance with SUNY Internal Control Guidelines to ensure compliance with The New York State Governmental Accountability, Audit, and Internal Control Act of 1987.
+Reviews are conducted in accordance with SUNY Internal Controls Guidelines to ensure compliance with The New York State Governmental Accountability, Audit, and Internal Controls Act of 1987.

-Training is an ongoing component of SUNY Delhi's Internal Control Program.
+Training is an ongoing component of SUNY Delhi's Internal Controls Program.
 Training is available and provided to all employees in several formats including formal training sessions, written guidelines, and reference materials.

 Every member of the college has a role in the system of internal control.
 Internal Controls is people-dependent.
 It is developed by people; it guides people; it provides people with a means of accountability; and people carry it out.
 In short, a successful Internal Controls Program requires effort from every member of the college.
 SUNY Delhi's goal is to provide adequate training to help all employees understand the importance of their role in the campus's system of internal controls, how it operates, and the benefits it provides.